LockTar/AzureAdApplicationManagement/README.md

 - Update documentation
 - Deprecate all v2 tasks
 - Don't set default Reply url when creating new application (not mandatory anymore by Microsoft)
+- Don't make homepage mandatory anymore (not mandatory anymore by Microsoft)

 ## FAQ